-At our Women’s Shelter, women and their children are provided a variety of services that are client-centered and foster support and empowerment.
-ADV provides services that are culturally sensitive and allow the victim to begin making decisions for her and her children on her own.
+At our Shelter, women and their children are provided a variety of services that are client-centered and foster support and empowerment.
+ADV provides services that are culturally sensitive and allows the victim to begin making decisions or herself and her children on her own.

-Following an initial 48-hour introduction to the program, a client’s stay may be extended for up to 30 days, with additional extensions of up to 120 days in the new Women’s shelter.
+Following an initial 36-hour introduction to the program, a client’s stay may be extended for up to 30 days, with additional extensions of up to 180 days in the Shelter.

 Shelter Program services include:

 - 30-45 days of emergency shelter

 - Emotional Support

 - Food, clothing and personal supplies

 - Parenting groups to encourage positive parenting